ulfkemmsies/Logseq_cockpit/pages/Micropropulsion%2FIndividual Project%2FPaper Draft.md

 	  To address these challenges, this study proposes a novel framework that integrates multiple analytical models to enhance the understanding and performance of vaporizing liquid micropropulsion systems.
 By leveraging existing models, we aim to capitalize on their strengths and overcome their limitations, ultimately leading to more accurate predictions and efficient designs.

 	  The first step involves a comprehensive review and selection of relevant analytical models for key components of the micropropulsion system, including the inlet, combustion chamber, and nozzle.
 Each model is carefully evaluated based on its applicability, accuracy, and computational efficiency.
 Subsequently, these models are integrated into a unified framework, allowing for a holistic analysis of the system's behavior.

-	  Furthermore, this paper emphasizes the importance of characterizing the flow behavior within the micropropulsion system.
-By employing advanced experimental techniques and numerical simulations, we aim to gain insights into the complex fluid dynamics, heat transfer phenomena, and combustion processes occurring within the system.

 	  By combining existing analytical models and characterizing flow behavior, we can overcome the limitations of individual models and achieve a more comprehensive understanding of system performance.
 This, in turn, will facilitate the design of next-generation micropropulsion systems that offer enhanced efficiency, reliability, and maneuverability for small satellites in space missions.
 - Literature Review and Modeling